 Certain exercises and stretches may help relieve pain, reduce tightness, and speed healing in people with sciatica.
-Examples include knee to chest exercises and the child’s pose.
+Examples include knee-to-chest stretching exercises and the child’s pose.

-Radiating pain from sciatica can be especially difficult to manage, and it can sometimes be debilitating.
+Radiating pain from sciatica can be debilitating and difficult to manage.
 Unlike other forms of pain, sciatica may not get better from resting.

-This article suggests various exercises that people can perform to try to ease sciatica and explains why they work.
-It also looks at the causes and symptoms of sciatica, possible preventive measures, and other treatment options.
+This article suggests various exercises people can perform to ease sciatica and explains why they work.
+It also looks at the causes of sciatica, possible preventive measures, and other treatment options.

-The movements below should function to increase strength and flexibility in the gluteus, piriformis, hamstring, and lower back muscles.
+The movements in this article can increase strength and flexibility in the gluteus, hamstring, piriformis, and lower back muscles.

-A person is likely to get the best results from performing these movements regularly.
-However, not everyone will necessarily find all of the exercises helpful because different causes of sciatica affect the sciatic nerve differently.
+People may get the best results from performing these movements regularly.
+However, not everyone will find all of the exercises helpful because different causes of sciatica affect the sciatic nerve differently.

-It is important to note that while exercises should cause a stretch and tension in the area, they should not worsen pain or cause new pain.
+It is important to note that while exercises should cause a stretch and tension in the area, they should not worsen or cause new pain.
+If someone experiences worse or new pain during these exercises, they should stop immediately.

 Knee to chest

-• Lie on the back with the legs bent so that the knees point upward and the feet are flat on the floor.
+- Lie on the back with the legs bent so the knees point upward and the feet are flat on the floor.

 Aim for 3 repetitions on each leg.
-As a variant to this stretch, bring both legs to the chest and hold them for 30 seconds.
+As a variant of this stretch, bring both legs to the chest and hold them for 30 seconds.

 Glute bridges